 Carol Attwood: Having learned recorder from a young age, Carol later continued her musical journey on classical guitar.
-An interest in early music led her to rediscover the exciting possibilities of the recorder, and she has since gained wide-ranging experience as both recorder player and percussionist in repertoire spanning several centuries, from the Renaissance to contemporary commissions.
+An interest in early music led her to rediscover the exciting possibilities of the recorder, and she has since gained wide-ranging experience as both recorder player and percussionist in repertoire spanning several centuries.

 Heather Jenne: Heather’s early music career started when she sneaked out of boarding school to go to a WEA (Workers Educational Association) evening class in early music.
 On moving to Bristol she started playing recorders with the Court of Pie Poudre for Tudor Banquets and performed for several years with Good Companie.
 The early music passion has since developed into singing in chamber choirs and playing sackbut and crumhorns, including making (most of) a bass crumhorn.

 Bennet Jones: Bennet is a clarinet player, composer and music director.
 He graduated in English literature and music from the University of Sheffield, where an encounter with the music of Olivier Messiaen convinced him to pursue composition more seriously.
 He completed a Masters degree in composition at the University of Manchester.
 Bennet is chair of the new music ensemble CoMA Bristol, a group which advocates for contemporary music’s place at the heart of community music-making.

 Isabel Jones: Isabel plays the flute and piano and studied music at Dartington College of Arts.
 Her interest in contemporary and world music was formed whilst at Dartington, and whilst there she also had the fortune of learning the shakuhachi and playing the Balinese gamelan.
 Today, alongside Mosaic Five, Isabel also plays the flute in contemporary music ensemble, CoMA Bristol.